tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuer's private key (the private key associated with ISSUER_KEY), and matches an ORIGIN_NAME that is served by the Issuer
 - For version 1, the AccessTokenRequest.blinded_req is of the correct size
+- For version 1, the AccessTokenRequest.token_key_id corresponds to an ID of an ORIGIN_TOKEN_KEY
+for the corresponding ORIGIN_NAME

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Mediator, which will forward the error to the client.